-Our sources indicate mint and refinery demand is largely responsible for this “jumping [of] the queue” and offtake of 1,000-ounce bars.
-The silver is needed for manufacturing into smaller retail products currently in very short supply.
+Our sources indicate mint and refinery demand is largely responsible for this “jumping [of] the queue” and offtake of 1,000-ounce brick of silver.
+The silver is needed for manufacturing smaller retail products currently in very short supply.

 Some major precious metals depots around the country, such as those in Los Angeles, completely ran out of all forms of pure silver last week, and mint owners are scouring the country to lock up the silver they need to keep production running.